 Why Pollinator Gardens are Important, and How to Build One

+Why should I welcome pollinators into my garden?
 Is it important to attract bees and butterflies into your garden?
 By welcoming bees, butterflies, and other pollinators, you are paying attention to the overall health and strength of your garden.
 Bees pollinate as they go from flower to flower.
 While visiting flowers in your garden, bees help your flowers reproduce and therefore help your garden grow.

-Bees gain their own much needed nutrients through pollination.
+Bees gain their own much-needed nutrients through pollination.
 They are gathering the food needed to feed their colonies.
 As we plant flowering varieties in our gardens, we are assuring bees have enough to eat.
 In turn, thriving bee colonies work to pollinate our crops and help sustain our ecosystem!